cpp-lln-lab/bidspm/docs/README.md

 ## "Templates"

-The templates to use for the doc are in the `templates` folder.
+The templates to use for the doc are in the `src/templates` folder.

 You then just need to insert this in your `.rst` file for the documentation to be done automatically.